melasser22/newLms/shared-lib/shared-test-support/README.md

 Utilities for integration tests using Testcontainers.

 ## Features
-- `IntegrationTestSupport` base class to spin up Postgres 16 and Redis 7 via Testcontainers.
+- `PostgresTestExtension`, `RedisTestExtension`, and `SetupSchemaExtension` for opt-in container and schema support.
 - Helpers for generating JWTs in tests.

 ## Usage